 11 See Winklevoss Order at 37580.
 The Commission has also specifically noted that it "is not applying a 'cannot be manipulated' standard; instead, the Commission is examining whether the proposal meets the requirements of the Exchange Act and, pursuant to its Rules of Practice, places the burden on the listing exchange to demonstrate the validity of its contentions and to establish that the requirements of the Exchange Act have been met."
-Id. at 37582 surveilling for fraudulent and manipulative acts and practices in the specific context of the [Spot Bitcoin ETPs].12
+Id. at 37582 approving the Spot Bitcoin ETPs, the Commission found that there were "sufficient